+ADDENDIV D. Doventel concerne + fa+ha aabaal +a atio

+APPENDIX B - Parental agreemen The school will not give your child med

 Name of school

 Name of child

 Date of birth

 Year group Class/ Form

-Medical condition or illness that the medication is required for
+Medical condition or illness that the required for medication is

-Is the medicine required for a fixed period of time?
-Yes / No How many days?
+Is the medicine required for a fixed p eriod of time?
+Yes / No How ma any days?

 Is the medicine required long term?
-Yes / No We e will review this agreement on
+Yes / No We will review this agreeme ent on

-Medicine NB: Medicine must be in the original cont ainer as dispensed by the pharmacy (including packaging)
+Medicine NB: Medicine must be in the e original container as dispensed by the e pharmacy ( including packaging)

-Name / type of medication (as it appears on the container)
+Name / type of medication (as it app container) ears on the

 Expiry date

 Dosage and method

 Times to be given

-Special precautions / other instructions
+Special precautions / other instruction ins

-Are there any possible side effects to be aware of?
+Are there any possible side effects to of? be aware

 Can the pupil take it themselves?
-Y / N What does an adult need to do?
+Y / What does an adult need to do?
+N

 Procedures to take in an emergency

-Contact details
+Contact details ,

 Name

+Contact number

-Contact number Relationship to the child
+Relationship to the child